5 Sections of the PMP® Exam Explained

 How much will this project cost?

 As you answer these questions, don’t worry about being too specific.
-Fleshing out the rest of your goals, objectives, scope, and other aspects of the project will come in later phases.
-For now, the main goal of the Initiating phase is to lay a strong foundation for the project and create a vision that benefits your organization.
+Fleshing out the rest of your goals, objectives, scope, and other aspects of the project will come in later process groups.
+For now, the main goal of the Initiating process group is to lay a strong foundation for the project and create a vision that benefits your organization.

 Next on the PMP exam is the Planning process group.
-This builds off the work you did in the Initiating phase, adding specific details to each aspect of the project, like the scope, resources, teams, etc.
+This builds off the work you did in the Initiating process group, adding specific details to each aspect of the project, like the scope, resources, teams, etc.

-In the PMBOK guide, you’ll find 24 planning processes.
+In PMI's A Guide to the Project Management Body of Knowledge (PMBOK® Guide), you’ll find 24 planning processes.
 Not all of these processes will be used for every project.
-The first, and arguably, most essential step you should take during the planning phase is to create a Project Management Plan.
+The first, and arguably, most essential step you should take during the planning process group is to create a Project Management Plan.
 This is the master document in which all your specific plans for the project are outlined.
 Think of it as the roadmap to your destination.
 So, if you’re ever off course with your project, you can refer to your Project Management Plan and determine how to get back on track.

 As part of the master plan you create, you need to include the following materials: